agentd00nut/midjourney-graph/README.md

 `Max Upscale` not supported at the moment.

-`Goto Discord` will attempt to go to the job in discord, it... usually works. (i don't use it that much tbh)

 # The authorization setups

 These shouldn't need to be done more than once every few days.